dominicsayers/foreplay/README.md

   servers: [server1, server2, server3] # which servers to deploy the app on
   user:         # The username to connect with (must have SSH permissions)
   password:     # The password to use to connect (not necessary if you've set up SSH keys)
-  keyfile:      # ...or a file containing a private key that allows the named user access to the server
+  keyfile:      # or a file containing a private key that allows the named user access to the server
   key:          # ...or a private key that allows the named user access to the server
-  path:         # absolute path to deploy the app on each server. %s will be translated to the application name
+  path:         # absolute path to deploy the app on each server. %s will substitute to the app name
   database:     # the database.yml elements to write to the config folder
   env:          # contents of the .env file
     key: value  # will go into the .env file as key=value